doctea/Microlidian/README.md

   - ~~basic cv input parameter~~
   - for controlling parameters
   - low-memory version of the mapping tool, since providing options for all options of 20 tracks uses 100K+ and takes us over the available RAM!
+    - worked around for now by not allowing the sources for a slot to be changed
   - ~~maybe for clock too?~~
   - implement CV input 'reset'
   - Setting a per-parameter range for modulation